N.Y. art gallery, Sotheby's chairman settle fake Rothko case

 At trial, lawyers for the De Soles said Freedman and Knoedler knew or should have known the paintings brought to it by Rosales were fake, and ignored a series of red flags.

-The Knoedler gallery bought their fake Rothko for the "bargain-basement" price of just $950,000 before selling it for $8.3 million, according to the De Soles' lawyers.
+The Knoedler gallery bought their fake Rothko for the "bargain-basement" price of just $950,000 before selling it for $8.3 million, Emily Reisbaum, a lawyer for the De Soles, said in her opening statement.

+"It's simple," Reisbaum said.
+"You don't get to sell a fake painting and keep the money.
+To state the obvious, this is wrong."